-Deliver the targets within the Local Area Agreement

-- Decrease in conception rates < 18 @ 1,000 (25% by 2007, 35% by 2008 and 50% of 1998 baseline by 2009) - Increase in number of C&YP receiving respite care /short breaks through outreach services (Beaulieu and Family Link) - Decrease in number of referrals to Sp.
-CAMHS of < 18s - Increase in number of GP referrals of < 18s for Tier 1 and Tier 2 mental health support - MMR Immunisation rate at age 2 - Decrease in % of children in need rereferred to social care in the last 12 months - Increase in number of children assessed using Common Assessment Framework - Decrease in % of child protection reregistrations during the year - Increase in % of parents of 3-19 year olds aware of/accessing parental support initiatives - Decrease in % of children reporting bullving through consultations - Decrease in % of LAC who have had 3 or more placement moves during the year - Increase in % learners achieving 5 or more A-C grades in GCSE or equivalent (reward target) - Increase in % learners achieving 5 or more A-C grades in GCSE or equivalent including English and Maths. (reward target) - Increase in % care leavers with 5 or more GCSE A-C - Increase in % of young people leaving care at 16+ with 1 GCSE - Increase in % eleven year old learners achieving Level 4 or above in English and Maths (reward target)
+4. Deliver the actions within the Local Area Agreement Deliver the targets within the Local Area Agreement quality services through the A1 - Reduce teenage pregnancy rates under 18 A2 - Improve the health and Decrease in conception rates < 18 @ 1,000 (25% by 2007, 35% by 2008 and development of the Children, Young People and Families quality of life for children with learning difficulties and disabilities 50% of 1998 baseline by 2009) Increase in number of C&YP receiving respite care /short breaks through outreach services (Beaulieu and Family VCS Network as part of the Council for Voluntary Services A3 - Improved mental health & well-being of Children and Young People Link) Decrease in number of referrals to Sp.
+CAMHS of < 18s Increase in number of GP referrals of < 18s for Ther 1 and Tier 2 mental health Establish link to academic institution to provide information advice and guidance on research and B1 - Ensuring children in need are protected B2 - Reduce the incidence and NMR Immunisation rate at age 2 Decrease in % of children in need re- evidence base in prevention the fear of bullying referred to social care in the last 12 months Increase in number of children assessed using Common Assessment Framework Decrease in % of child protection re- Seek mentoring support from the Public Health Observatory B3 - Ensuring the welfare of looked after children and care leavers registrations during the year Increase in % of parents of 3-19 year olds aware of/accessing parental support initiatives Establish buddying support with a Beacon Council on prevention C1 - For Island children to attain achievements equal or above the national average at GCSE Decrease in % of children reporting bullying through consultations Decrease in % of LAC who have had 3 or more placement moves during the Join a LGA IDEA network to provide a critical friend role (reward target) C2 - To ensure that Island year Increase in % learners achieving 5 or more A-C grades in GCSE or equivalent (reward target) Support increase in staff achieving Masters qualifications in children attain achievements equal to or above the national average at Key Stage 2 (reward target) Increase in % learners achieving 5 or more A-C grades in GCSE or equivalent including English and Maths. relevant public health and public service management Additional LAA indicators NB.
+Attendance rates for Middle and High Schools indicator is (reward target) Increase in % care leavers with 5 or more GCSE A-C placed within the Safer Stronger block as part of reward element Increase in % of young people leaving care at 16+ with 1 GCSE Increase in % eleven year old learners achieving Level 4 or above in English and Maths (reward target) C - 24 • Increase in % eleven year old learners achieving Level 5 or above in English, Maths and Science